Youth Active Logo

 Everyone gets treated fairly here

-Who you are, where you grew up and what is going on in your life does not change how you are treated by our team.
+Who you are, where you grew up and what is going on in your life does not change how you are treated by our staff and volunteers.
 Every young person gets the same dignity and respect.
-Our organisation works hard to keep discrimination out of everything we do.
-That includes how we run sessions, who we bring onto our team and the decisions we make day to day.
+We work hard to keep discrimination out of everything we do, in how we run sessions, who we bring onto the team and the decisions we make day to day.

 02